Jhanvi-code23/OIBSIP/WebDev-L2-TributePage/README.md

 git clone https://github.com/Jhanvi-code23/OIBSIP.git
 ```

-2. Open the project folder.
+2. Navigate to the project folder.

-3. Launch `index.html` in your preferred web browser.
+3. Open `index.html` in your preferred web browser.

 ---

-## 👨‍🎨 About Leonardo da Vinci
+## 🎨 About Leonardo da Vinci

-Leonardo da Vinci (1452–1519) was an Italian Renaissance polymath whose work transformed the worlds of art, science, and engineering.
-Best known for masterpieces such as the *Mona Lisa* and *The Last Supper*, he also made remarkable contributions to anatomy, architecture, and invention.
-His curiosity and creativity continue to inspire generations around the world.
+Leonardo da Vinci (1452–1519) was an Italian Renaissance polymath celebrated for his extraordinary achievements in painting, engineering, architecture, anatomy, and scientific research.
+His masterpieces, including the *Mona Lisa* and *The Last Supper*, transformed the world of art, while his notebooks revealed visionary ideas that were centuries ahead of their time.
+His relentless curiosity and innovative thinking continue to inspire artists, scientists, inventors, and dreamers across the globe.

 ---